xpollen8/quicken2007quotes/README.md

 * WHY *

 Apparently, Quicken has disabled the services that provides quites to "Qucken 2017".
-This node script builds upon the excelent "console-quotes" to capture and massage its output into QIF format, which can then be imported into Quicken 2017 to update daily stock quotes.
+This node script builds upon the excellent "console-quotes" to capture and massage its output into QIF format, which can then be imported into Quicken 2017 to update daily stock quotes.